YongLiuLab/BrainRadiomicsTools/Readme.md

 ![image](https://github.com/YongLiuLab/BrainRadiomicsTools/blob/master/images/bfc.png)
 &ensp;**Input**: the image or directory of the image file.
 &ensp;**Output**: the ouput is the processed image.
-You can check bias field correction and normalization.
+&ensp;You can check bias field correction and normalization.
 ### Hippocampus segmentation
 ![image](https://github.com/YongLiuLab/BrainRadiomicsTools/blob/master/images/hs.png)
 &ensp;**Input**: the image or directory of the image file.
 The input need to be registerd with `MMNI ICBM-152(182*218*182 mm)` (roughly is ok).